elmtree-askmo/cloudcannon-app/content/learn/psychology/what-challenges-are-associated-with-multitasking-and-cognitive-load-and-what-strategies-can-improve-performance.md

 url: /learn/psychology/questions/what-challenges-are-associated-with-multitasking-and-cognitive-load-and-what-strategies-can-improve-performance
 score: -1.0
 related_article1:
-    id: 164709
+    id: 164705
-    title: What are the pathways and mechanisms of tactile processing, and how do they relate to attention?
+    title: >-
+        Which brain regions are involved in attention, and how do the right and left parietal lobes contribute to attention control?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-pathways-and-mechanisms-of-tactile-processing-and-how-do-they-relate-to-attention
+    url: /learn/psychology/questions/which-brain-regions-are-involved-in-attention-and-how-do-the-right-and-left-parietal-lobes-contribute-to-attention-control
 related_article2:
-    id: 164705
+    id: 164708
-    title: Which brain regions are involved in attention, and how do the right and left parietal lobes contribute to attention control?
+    title: >-
+        Discuss the pathways and mechanisms of auditory processing and how disorders in this area can affect attention.
     subject: Psychology
-    url: /learn/psychology/questions/which-brain-regions-are-involved-in-attention-and-how-do-the-right-and-left-parietal-lobes-contribute-to-attention-control
+    url: /learn/psychology/questions/discuss-the-pathways-and-mechanisms-of-auditory-processing-and-how-disorders-in-this-area-can-affect-attention
 related_article3:
-    id: 164705
+    id: 164708
-    title: Which brain regions are involved in attention, and how do the right and left parietal lobes contribute to attention control?
+    title: >-
+        Discuss the pathways and mechanisms of auditory processing and how disorders in this area can affect attention.
     subject: Psychology
-    url: /learn/psychology/questions/which-brain-regions-are-involved-in-attention-and-how-do-the-right-and-left-parietal-lobes-contribute-to-attention-control
+    url: /learn/psychology/questions/discuss-the-pathways-and-mechanisms-of-auditory-processing-and-how-disorders-in-this-area-can-affect-attention
 related_article4:
-    id: 164697
+    id: 164704
-    title: How does divided attention impact performance, and what challenges are associated with multitasking?
+    title: >-
+        Describe the factors that affect vigilance and explain the principles of Signal Detection Theory.
     subject: Psychology
-    url: /learn/psychology/questions/how-does-divided-attention-impact-performance-and-what-challenges-are-associated-with-multitasking
+    url: /learn/psychology/questions/describe-the-factors-that-affect-vigilance-and-explain-the-principles-of-signal-detection-theory
 related_article5:
-    id: 164704
+    id: 164702
-    title: Describe the factors that affect vigilance and explain the principles of Signal Detection Theory.
+    title: >-
+        Define anterograde amnesia and discuss its impact on memory formation with reference to case studies.
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-factors-that-affect-vigilance-and-explain-the-principles-of-signal-detection-theory
+    url: /learn/psychology/questions/define-anterograde-amnesia-and-discuss-its-impact-on-memory-formation-with-reference-to-case-studies
 ---

 &nbsp;